trueangle/kotlin-native-aws-lambda-runtime/README.md

 ## Testing Runtime locally

-To run local runtime
+To run runtime
-locally [aws runtime emulator](https://github.com/aws/aws-lambda-runtime-interface-emulator) is
+locally [aws runtime emulator](https://github.com/aws/aws-lambda-runtime-interface-emulator) is used.
+Here's how to run project's sample:
-used:

 1. `./gradlew build` to build lambda executable
 2. Modify runtime-emulator/Dockerfile to set proper path to the generated executable (.kexe) file,